PrismaticPolygon/Distributed-Systems-Coursework/README.md

 This is my submission for the Distributed Systems coursework of the Networks and Systems module at Durham University, 2019.

+## Diagram

-The distributed system diagram, explaining how the system functions, can be found at `documents/diagram.pdf`.
+The distributed system diagram, showing major workflows among servers, a client, and the frontend, can be found at `documents/diagram.pdf`.

+## Running

-## Packages
+#### Packages and version

 This project requires `Pyro4` to run.
 It may be installed using the instructions found [here](https://pythonhosted.org/Pyro4/install.html).
-The project may also required `msgpacker`, which can be installed using `python -m pip install msgpacker`.
+The project may also require `msgpacker`, which can be installed using `python -m pip install msgpacker`.
+The system was tested using Python `3.6.3`.

-## Running
+#### main.bat

 To run the system, use `main.bat`, located in the base repository. `main.bat` accepts three arguments: the number of frontends (FEs) to launch, the number of replica managers (RMs) to launch, and the user ID of the client.
 For example, `main.bat 2 4 42`